 Selling supplies to wineries can require a special touch.
 Many vintners are not easily affected by traditional advertising because they face unusual pressures.
 These pressures can include slim margins, seasonal operations, and a need for materials that can handle high amounts of stress.
-The following B2B marketing ideas can help you reach wineries by using methods that fall outside of traditional advertising and help you earn trust by supporting your clients.
+The following B2B marketing ideas for winery suppliers can help you reach wineries by using methods that fall outside of traditional advertising and help you earn trust by supporting your clients.

 - Do Industry Research for Them

 - Show Off Your Quality Materials in Video Content